A Pair Of Pear Jams (Part 2)

 1 packet liquid pectin

-Paraphrasing from the Ball Canning guide: To check lids for seal, the lids should not flex when pressed in the center.
+Paraphrasing from the Ball Canning guide: To check the lids have sealed properly, they should not flex when pressed in the center.
 Remove bands.
-Try to lift lids off with your fingertips.
-If the lid can’t be lifted off, the lid has a good seal.
-Replace bands and loosely tighten.
+Try to lift the lids off with your fingertips.
+If it can’t be lifted off, it has a good seal.
+Replace the bands and loosely tighten.

 6 half-pint jars (8 oz.)